aneff-official/interest-calculator-api-tech-test/README.md

     - How to set up and run your tests
     - A brief explanation of your testing strategy and tools used
     - Any findings from the testing which you would feedback to developers
+- Submit your sample git bundle emailing it to us (via your recruiter if you have one)

 ---